NVIDIA/gbm-bench/README.md

 # TODOs
 TBD!

-# Yet another boosting tree benchmark?!
+# Yet another boosting tree benchmark?
 * This is more scriptable version (eg: for automated benchmarking)
 * Also adds CatBoost to the comparison list
-* Tries to keep the boosting hyper-params the same across frameworks for comparison
+* Tries to keep the boosting hyper-params the same across frameworks for a fair comparison
 * Supports multi-GPU benchmarking (assuming underlying framework allows)